-The shrimp shells were initially collected at Ngoi Sao Tuoi Sang Seafood Company, the shrimp shells were refrigerated with ice while being transported.
+The shrimp shells were initially collected at Seafood Company, the shrimp shells were refrigerated with ice while being transported.
 After processing, the shrimp shells were cleaned to get rid of any remaining shrimp meat, debris, and contaminants.
-To preserve the shrimp shells for the upcoming tests, they were then dried.
-Following first treatment, the shrimp shells were soaked in a 2M NaOH solution for two days in order to separate the protein and fat.
-At this point,
+To preserve the shrimp shells for the

+Seafood Company Limited.
+Following gathering, the shrimp shells undergo numerous water washes to clean them before being dried and used.

-Sodium hydroxide (NaOH, 99%), oxalic acid ($C_2H_2O_4$, 99.6%), hydrochloric acid (HCl), potassium persulfate ($K_2S_2O_8$), acetic acid (CH_3COOH , 99.5%), chloroacetic acid ($ClCH_2COOH$), acrylic acid ($CH_2=CHCOOH$, 99.5%), and glutaraldehyde ($C_5H_8O_2$, 50%) were acquired from Xilong, China.
+Sodium hydroxide (NaOH, 99%), oxalic acid (C2H2O4, 99.6%), hydrochloric acid (HCl), potassium persulfate (K2S2O8), acetic acid (CH3COOH, 99.5%), chloroacetic acid (ClCH2COOH), acrylic acid (CH2=CHCOOH, 99.5%), and glutaraldehyde (C5H8O2, 50%), KMnO4, 2-propanol (99.5%), and ethanol (C2H5OH, 99%) were acquired from Xilong, China.
 All other chemicals were of reagent grades or higher and used as received.